TWNWAKing/batch-gen-templates-for-preparing-cp-contests/README.md

 # batch-gen-templates-for-cp

-A tool which generates a batch of templates for each problem automatically in competitive programming
+A tool which generates a batch of templates for each problem automatically in competitive programming.

 ## Intro